sportsgram/.github/profile/README.md

-# Sportsgram

-### Integrated Sports Management and Engagement Platform
+## Integrated Sports Management and Engagement Platform

 Sportsgram is an innovative, multi-faceted platform designed to revolutionize the way sports are organized, played, and experienced.
 By transcending traditional boundaries, Sportsgram serves as a one-stop solution for various aspects of sports management, encompassing tournament organization, player engagement, community building, and more.